REFFIX-BR/LiaCore/replit.md

 **Personalized Dashboards**: Role-specific dashboards offer relevant KPIs and data, with the Admin Dashboard providing system health, cost analysis, and activity logs.

 **Contact Management System**: Centralized client database for tracking conversation history, and enabling proactive service by creating/updating contacts, reopening conversations, and providing a frontend page for search and detailed views.
+- **WhatsApp Contact Sync** (Implemented 2024-10-12): Automatic contact import via Evolution API `contacts.update` webhook.
+When contacts are added/updated in WhatsApp, they're automatically imported to the system with phone number, name, and profile picture URL.
+System processes bulk sync, creates new contacts, updates existing names, and logs all operations via WebSocket for real-time monitoring.

 **Message Deletion System** (Implemented 2024-10-12): Supervisors and agents can delete assistant messages from both database and WhatsApp via Evolution API:
   - **Backend**: DELETE `/api/messages/:id` endpoint with role-based permissions (ADMIN/SUPERVISOR or assigned AGENT)